nativescript-vue/nativescript-vue.org/content/docs/en/getting-started/2-playground-tutorial.md

 contributors: [ikoevska]
 ---

-If you don't know where to start, why not create a simple to-do app.
+If you don't know where to start in the [NativeScript Playground](https://play.nativescript.org?template=play-vue), why don't you start by creating a simple to-do app.
 The first tab of the app lets you add new tasks and shows a list of active tasks.
 The second tab lists completed tasks.

-### A two-tab app
+## A two-tab app

 Use the `<TabView>` component to create a two-tab app.

-1. Remove the default `<ScrollView>` block that comes with the template.
+1. Remove the default `<ScrollView>` block and all its contents that come with the template.
-1. Drag and drop the `<TabView>` component in its place.<br/>
+1. Drag and drop the `<TabView>` component in its place.
-1. Configure the height of the `<TabView>` to fill the screen (set it to 100%).
+1. Configure the height of the `<TabView>` to fill the screen (set it to 100%).<br/>On an iOS device the default height setting causes the tap to show somewhere around the middle of the screen.
-1. Change the titles of the `<TabViewItem>` elements and their contents.
+1. Change the titles of the `<TabViewItem>` elements and their contents to reflect their purpose.

 ```JavaScript
 new Vue({